rdall96/minecraft-docker/README.md

 docker pull rdall96/minecraft-server:latest
 ```

+> The Docker tags indicate the Minecraft type and version.
+For example, to play vanilla Minecraft 1.20.1 (java), use the tag `1.20.1`.
+The `latest` tag will always track the newest vanilla Minecraft Java version.
+For other types of Minecraft (modded or bedrock) the respective game version will have the type appended to it. i.e.: `1.20.1-fabric_0.14.21`, `latest-bedrock`, `1.19.2-bedrock`.
+Modded Minecraft doesn't have a latest tag, since mods can take some time to update, it's not safe to keep updating the image.

 Start a new container:
 ```
 docker run -d --name minecraft -p 25565:25565 -e EULA=true rdall96/minecraft-server:latest
 ```

 The new server will be running at `localhost:25565` or `<your-ip-address-here>:25565`.
 For access outside your home network you need to open a port on your router.
 It is strongly encouraged to setup DDNS (Dynamic DNS) to link your public IP to a domain name, so you don't get disconnected or loose access if your IP changes.

+> A note regarding port forwarding: Opening ports on your network can be unsafe and expose you to malicious attacks, please proceed with caution and keep in mind there is a risk involved with it.
+This project's only goal is to run a Minecraft server, it and its owners are not responsible for any damage caused to you due to its usage with port forwarding.

 ## Customization